Abdul Taib Mahmud: Development policy

 Eco-tourism forms a major part of the economy of Sarawak.
 Taib's administration with the help of the Malaysian federal government made Sarawak's World Heritage more accessible through the construction of the Pan Borneo Highway.
 Manufacturing, industrial, and tourism sector are given special attention.
 High technology industries aimed to play a role into the economic expansion and creation of jobs in the state.
 As a result of Taib Mahmud's policy of development, Sarawak GDP growth exceeded national average in 1995.
 To balance the development between urban and rural areas, Taib Mahmud also endorsed town planning, natural resources planning, large-scale plantations, and native customary land (NCR) development.
 However, cases of exploitation of NCR lands for logging, mining, and plantation purposes have also been reported.
 Sarawak is the first state in Malaysia to fully implement the e-government initiative while the Sarawak State Library is the first e-library in Malaysia.
 Sarawak Corridor of Renewable Energy (SCORE) which was introduced in 2008, is aimed to diversify the future economy of Sarawak.

-Since 1981, the Gross Domestic Product (GDP) has grown from RM 6.5 billion to RM 19.7 billion in 1995 and increased further to an estimated of RM 29.9 billion in 1999.
+Since 1981, the Gross Domestic Product (GDP) has grown from RM 6.5 billion to RM 19.7 billion in 1995 and increased further to an estimated RM 29.9 billion in 1999.
 In 1995, 31.9% of the population was living in poverty and 10% in hard-core poverty.
 By 1997, the incidence of poverty was down to 7.5% and hard-core poverty went down to 0.7%.
 In 1980, only 31.8% of people of Sarawak had water supply, but in 1995, the figure has reached 85% of the population.

 But Sarawak's prosperity is not evenly shared across the socio-economic classes.
 Unlike the data above, academics and non-governmental organisations (NGOs) that are independent of Taib's PBB party revealed that the large disparity between urban and rural poverty remains a major challenge for Taib's three decades-old administration.

 During his tenure, Taib was able to marshal the co-operation of leaders from different political parties to reach a common political consensus.
 Taib considered that his proudest achievements are in terms of economic development, social integration and industrialisation in Sarawak.